beurar/Viceroys-STALKER-ALife/README.md

 3. Review `cba_settings.sqf` for adjustable options such as the player nearby range and activity zone depth used by many systems.
 4. Enable **VSA_autoInit** if you want the world to populate automatically on mission start.
 When disabled, use the debug actions to spawn systems manually.
 5. Enable **VSA_debugMode** to show on-screen debug messages and access testing actions.
+   The activity grid overlay now refreshes automatically while this mode is active.
    This option can now be toggled while a mission is running and the debug actions will appear automatically.
 6. When debug mode is active, your scroll menu includes options to trigger storms, spawn stable or unstable anomaly fields, cycle existing fields, spawn spook zones, generate habitats, spawn ambient herds, place booby traps in town buildings, summon predator attacks, trigger AI panic or reset their behaviour, and other test helpers.
 All spawn actions run on the server so they work correctly in multiplayer.
 Stable fields will show a randomly generated name on their marker for easy reference.